anuragmishracse/caption_generator/README.md

 # caption_generator: An image captioning project
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/anuragmishracse/caption_generator/blob/master/LICENSE)

 A project to generate a caption for any image in natural language i.e. English.
-The model has been built and tested on large corpus of image-captions like Flickr8k.
+The architecture for the model is inspired from [1] by Vinyals et al. The module is built using [keras](https://keras.io/), the deep learning library.
+This repository serves two purposes:
+- To present my model and results
+- To provide a modular architecture to the community